arduino/arduino-ide/README.md

 ### Creating a GH release
 This section guides you through how to create a new release.
 Let's assume the current version is `0.1.3` and you want to release `0.2.0`.

- - Make sure the `master` state represents what you want to release and you're on `master`.
+ - Make sure the `main` state represents what you want to release and you're on `main`.
  - Prepare a release-candidate build on a branch:
 ```bash
 git branch 0.2.0-rc \